prismatic-io/embedded-workflow-builder-docs/docs/connectors/stripe.md

 Authenticate requests to Stripe using an API Key

+The **Stripe** component uses API keys to authenticate requests.
+You can view and manage your API keys in the Stripe Dashboard.
+For information on obtaining an API key from Stripe, refer to the [docs](https://stripe.com/docs/api/authentication)

 | Input   | Comments                                | Default |
 | ------- | --------------------------------------- | ------- |
 | API Key | Provide a string value for the API Key. |         |